 Solo Travel Tips for Introverts

-If your anxiety is triggered by being introverted by nature, don’t fret!
+If your anxiety about traveling alone is triggered by being introverted by nature, don’t fret!
 Here are some tips that should help you on your first solo trip:

 Don’t Forget Your Travel Insurance!